 “We remain focused on our sustainability agenda on key issues such as addressing our climate impacts and building an inclusive business that not only meets the needs of our customers but also reflects the diverse nature of our society,” he adds.

 I urge other business leaders, both large and small, to join us in committing to play a role in bringing sustainability to the forefront and achieving the SDGs because; together we can be stronger; together we can achieve more, and together we can Go Beyond. – Peter Ndegwa, Safaricom CEO.

 As Safaricom aspires to ensure universal access to affordable, reliable and modern energy services by 2030 and in addition to increasing its share of renewable energy in the global energy mix, it says it made “some progress”.

 “This is an ambitious goal,” said Steve Chege, Chief Corporate Affairs Officer – of Safaricom Plc said during the report launch.

 “It is an ambitious goal, but one that is forcing us to think more creatively about how we can achieve it while still supporting network growth.”

 In 2018, the Intergovernmental Panel on Climate Change Special Report on 1.5°C warned that global emissions must drop to net zero by 2050.

 This is by establishing climate-related targets and developing mitigation actions linked to inequalities exacerbated by climate change in the areas of resilience, health and a just transition.

-For instance, to achieve its target to be a net-zero company by the year 2050, it introduced science-based carbon reduction targets which were reflected in its FY20.
+For instance, to achieve its target of being a net-zero company by the year 2050, it introduced science-based carbon reduction targets, which were reflected in its FY20.